Sitemap Website Layout and Development Services

 XML Sitemap: Submitted to Search Engines for Crawling Website

-If you don’t know whether or not you have a sitemap, you can check two generic URLs that are generally used to host your sitemap. http://www.yourdomain.com/sitemap or http://www.yourdomain.com/sitemap.xml are two of the most common formats for storing your sitemap.
+If you don’t know whether you have a sitemap, you can check two generic URLs that are generally used to host your sitemap. http://www.yourdomain.com/sitemap or http://www.yourdomain.com/sitemap.xml are two of the most common formats for storing your sitemap.
 If you can’t find them here, consult with the help section of the platform you are using to learn how to access or create your sitemap.

 Index Your Sitemap With Google Search Console

 Google Search Console has a utility that not only allows you to submit a sitemap and crawl it regularly.
 Additionally, if there are any issues with your sitemap, Google Search Console has a utility that not only allows you to submit a sitemap and crawl it regularly.
 Additionally, if there are any issues with your sitemap, Google Search Console will make you aware of the issue so that you can get the problem fixed as soon as possible.
-You can then compare the number of URLs you have on your web site to the number of URLs that are indexed within Google’s search engine.
+You can then compare the URLs you have on your website to the number of URLs that are indexed within Google’s search engine.